debitkarma/recipes/butter-chicken.md

 # Butter Chicken

-Butter chicken is an iconic recipe from Old Delhi.
+Butter chicken (Hindi: murgh makhani /moorgh MUH-khuh-nee/, lit. 'butter chicken') is an iconic recipe from Old Delhi.
 Its a pretty brilliant way to deal with leftover proteins and give them some new life.
+It has a similar consistency to Chicken Tikka Masala, but has very little heat (if at all) and a few other differences in base flavor profile.

-Goals:
+#### Goals
 1. Breakdown a general technique for Butter Chicken
 1. Discuss why Butter Chicken works and touch on its history
 1. Outline some popular substitutions that can be made